 This type of product team is cross-functional, meaning each team consists of a small group of developers and a product owner.
 This team will work on a specific functional area of the product line—they will develop domain expertise that can serve multiple products across the company’s product portfolio.

 These characteristics can be applied to different types of product teams.
-But what makes the squad model different is that each squad has autonomy to release its work to the market.
-No executive stakeholder approval necessary.
+But what makes the squad model different is that each squad has the autonomy to release its work to the market (and autonomy is one of the traits of high-performing product teams).
+No executive stakeholder approval is necessary.
 No red tape.
 The squad develops new code, tests it until the team is satisfied, and then pushes it to the live product.

 You can find another example of this model in Amazon’s “two-pizza” team structure.
 Amazon’s goal is to keep its internal teams lean and able to move quickly.
 The name comes from the idea that no team should be so big that two pizzas couldn’t feed everyone if they gathered for an evening meeting or work session.